Dunlin: Breeding

 The nest is a shallow scrape on the ground lined with vegetation, into which typically four eggs are laid and incubated by the male and female parents.
-Chicks are precocial, however are brooded during early development.
+Chicks are precocial, but are brooded during early development.
 They start to fly at approximately three weeks of age.
 The majority of brood care is provided by the male, as the female deserts the brood and often leaves the breeding area.

 Apparent hybrids between this species and the white-rumped sandpiper as well as with the purple sandpiper have been reported from the Atlantic coasts of North America and Europe, respectively.

 Status

 The dunlin has an extremely large range and although the population appears to be decreasing, the population is still very large.
-The International Union for Conservation of Nature (IUCN) has judged that the threat to the species is of "Least concern".
+The International Union for Conservation of Nature (IUCN) has judged that the threat to the species is of "Near Threatened".
 The dunlin is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+The southern subspecies C. a. schinzii is of particular concern, declining and endangered in some areas, particularly towards the southern edge of its range; in Denmark, only 95 pairs were left in 2021, compared to 50,000 pairs a century earlier.
+The northeast Greenland subspecies C. a. arctica is also endangered, with a very small population.